kubernetes-retired/heapster/README.md

 To run Heapster on a Kubernetes cluster with,
 - InfluxDB use [this guide](docs/influxdb.md).
 - Google Cloud Monitoring and Google Cloud Logging use [this guide](docs/google.md).

+### Running Heapster on Openshift

+Using Heapster to monitor an Openshift cluster requires some additional changes to the Kubernetes instructions to allow communication between the Heapster instance and Openshift's secured endpoints.
+To run a combination of Heapster and Hawkular-Metrics, follow [this guide](https://github.com/hawkular/hawkular-metrics/blob/master/containers/README.adoc).

 ### Running Heapster on CoreOS